wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/integrate-common-data-service/includes/5-extend-entity-lists-forms.md

 You can use this pattern across any table in Dataverse and any new table that might be required to meet a customer’s needs.
 The basic configuration includes:

-- table lists that are built on one or more views.
+- Table lists that are built on one or more views.

-- table forms to create and view individual rows.
+- Table forms to create and view individual rows.
 If the row creation process is complicated, use a web form instead.

 - Action button configuration on the table list to use table forms for create, update, and view operations.